Anteproperispomenon/kwak-gui/docs/csv/win-libre.md

 ![Selecting Input File](../imgs/gui/gui_0006.png)

-This will open up the file in, allowing you to see its contents, and a preview of the converted content.
+This will open up the file, allowing you to see its contents, and a preview of the converted content.
 If either the input or output orthography is incorrect, you can select the correct orthographies.